 Hours: Daily, 10 a.m.-7 p.m.

-If you prefer to put-put indoors, or need a place to escape the rainy weather, check out Glowing Greens Blacklight Miniature Golf.
-Now with two locations, in Portland and Beaverton, Glowing Greens offers a unique setting that will entertain your littles as well as your older kiddos.
+Whether you are trying to escape the heat or rain, Glowing Greens Blacklight Miniature Golf is ideal.
+Located in Portland and Beaverton, this mini-golf option offers black light 3-D adventures that are sure to entertain kids of all ages.
 The Portland location is downtown, underneath the Hilton Executive Tower, and features a glowing pirate-themed 18-hole course, including skeletons, mermaids, creepy forests, and of course troves of pirate treasure!
 The Beaverton location, also an 18-hole course, is alien-themed, with scenery and figures that are out of this world!
-Don’t miss this unique mini-golf experience.
-They even offer a FREE round for your birthday!
+The average game lasts about 45 minutes and groups and individuals are accomodated.